Major regulatory aspects on technical enzymes

 - Unique formula identifier (UFI).
 The UFI is a unique code to be printed on the label of the product.

 - Importers and downstream users placing hazardous mixtures on the market will be responsible for submitting the required information in the Member States where the mixture is placed on the market.
 Phased deadlines for the submission of information will apply on 1 January 2019 in a stepwise manner, depending on the intended use of the mixture.

 Please see AMFEP’s guidance on Classification and Labelling and Packaging Regulation: https://amfep.org/publications/position-papers-statements/

 For more details you can visit this web page: https://poisoncentres.echa.europa.eu/information

 Biocidal Product Regulation (BPR)

 Enzyme products may contain preservative(s) which may fall under Biocidal Product Regulation (BPR)*.
-Amfep set up a consortium for sodium benzoate in 2015, where the members collaborate to get authorisation for a biocidal product (herein after Biocidal Product) containining sodium benzoate (EC 208-534-8) as active substance, when Biocidal Product is used as “product-type 6: preservatives for products during storage” for enzyme mixtures.
+AMFEP set up a consortium for sodium benzoate in 2015, where the members collaborate to get authorisation for a biocidal product containing sodium benzoate (EC 208-534-8) as active substance, when used as “product-type 6: preservatives for products during storage” for enzyme mixtures.

-AMFEP secretariat is a consortium administration manager.
+AMFEP secretariat is the consortiums’ administration manager.
 If you have any questions, please contact email@example.com

 *: Regulation (EU) No 528/2012 of the European Parliament and of the Council of 22 May 2012 concerning the making available on the market and use of biocidal products